stonepros/stone/doc/rados/configuration/index.rst

  Configuration
 ===============

-Each Ceph process, daemon, or utility draws its configuration from several sources on startup, include a local configuration, the monitors, the command line, or environment variables.
+Each Stone process, daemon, or utility draws its configuration from several sources on startup, include a local configuration, the monitors, the command line, or environment variables.
 Configuration options may be set globally such that they apply to all daemons, to